DarryanM/SEM_Group4/use-cases/use-case-9.md

 ### Primary Actor

-The Organisation.
+The Data Analyst.

 ### Trigger

-A request for All cities in a region Population information is sent to the Organisation.
+A request for All Cities in a Region Population information is sent to the Research Department.

 ## MAIN SUCCESS SCENARIO

-1. The Organisation request All city in a region Population Report in a region.
+1. Organisation request All Cities in a Region Population information .
-2. The Data Analyst capture the information for all the cities in a region for the organisation.
+2. Data Analyst Captures specifics of Population information required.
-3. The Data Analyst extract report sorted from largest to smallest population.
+3. Data Analyst able to extract report of All Cities in a Region Population information .
-4. The Data Analyst provides report to the organisation
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS

 3. **Role does not exist**:
    1. Data Analyst informs that no role exists.

 ## SUB-VARIATIONS